-The recent Oireachtas Inquiries Referendum was called the 30th Amendment but this is incorrect as it would have been the 24th Amendment to the Constitution if passed.
-The error first occurred in 1992 when one of the three amendments up for ratification was defeated.
-Up to this if an amendment was defeated then that number was carried forward to the next referendum as happened to the third amendment which failed in 1959 and 1968 and was eventually passed at the third attempt in 1971.
-Thus the Divorce referendum in 1995 should have been the 14th not the 15th.
+An error in the numbering of constitutional amendments occurred in 1992 when one of the three amendments up for ratification was defeated.
+Up until then if an amendment was defeated then that number was carried forward to the next referendum as happened to the third amendment which failed in 1959 and 1968 (both times relating to a change in the voting system) and was eventually passed at the third attempt in 1973 (concerning accession to the EEC).
+Thus the Divorce referendum in 1995 should have been the 14th not the 15th amendment.
 This one and the next seven were passed but number 22 was not used and so going into the first Nice Treaty referendum it should have been the 22nd amendment instead of 24th.
 As this one failed the next one on Abortion should still have been the 22nd instead of 25th and as it was defeated the next one on the second Nice Treaty should have been 22nd not 26th.
 Thus the Citizenship referendum which was passed in 2004 was the 23rd amendment not 27th.
-The first Lisbon Treaty referendum failed and so the second one which was passed became the 24th amendment, making the Judges Pay referendum the 25th not the 29th.
+The first Lisbon Treaty referendum failed and so the second one which was passed became the 24th amendment (although both these referendums were described as the 28th Amendment). making the Judges Pay referendum the 25th not the 29th.

 Results and Details of Referendums